ahmetassan25/Asan_et_al_2025/README.md

-# Altered transcriptomics and neurophysiology in mice lacking Cacna1g during sleep
+# Disrupted Sleep-Dependent Neural Oscillations and Transcriptomic Changes in the Cacna1g Loss-of-Function Mouse Model Implicated in Schizophrenia